 It was, apparently, rather popular.

-She’d finished it quickly, so she’d have an excuse to motion for another— Though Bee’s coworker had caught sight of her first, and refilled her cup for her instead.
+She’d finished it quickly so that she’d have an excuse to motion for another— Though Bee’s coworker had caught sight of her first, and refilled her cup instead.

 Queen had drunk this one slower, not actually having wanted a second coffee, before managing to get Bee Bee’s attention and requesting a third drink.